UST-EDMM/getting-started/examples/multiple-participants/README.md

 ![](../../docs/images/orchestration_petclinic.png)

-> **Note**: The deployment steps and output can be followed using the EDMM Framework log.
+> **Note:** The deployment steps and output can be followed using the EDMM Framework log.

 ## Additional Scenarios
 Additional scenarios can be found under the `examples/multiple-participants-special-scenarios/` folder.
 The folder includes EDMM files for replicating the presented scenario under the respective sections.